slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 ---
 ## On hierarchy

 Everything is hierarchy.
 Only comedians can speak the truth without consequences.

+Social cartography: who’s the decision maker, to whom people are speaking and who is speaking.
+The highest form of the art of power is the ability to distinguish the wolves from the lambs, the foxes from hares, the hawks from vultures.

 > *'Never outshine the master.'
 'Know who you’re dealing with: do not offend the wrong person.'